Ask tamariki simply to ‘line up’ in a row. Let them do this as noisily as they like, asking questions etc.

 If you need to help them distinguish some ‘signs’ for the places they were born you could ask them for some characteristics of ‘Christchurch’ for example – wobbling about like an earthquake might be one!
 Wellington might be blowing to indicate the wind, the UK might be sipping cups of tea.

 Once (or if) they complete this it's great to debrief – what did you notice? – it will generally take longer and you could comment on this.
 Why did it take longer?
 Ask them what helped?
-Let your tamariki know what you noticed that they did really well.
+Let tamariki know what you noticed them doing really well.

 We recommend to keep revisiting continuums and include some of the ideas below, or make up your own.